Filament rotation in the California L1482 cloud: Discussion

 A velocity feature similar to that measured in L1482 has been studied in the Orion~A ISF, reported by \citet[][]{gonzalez19} (and references therein) which they interpret as rotation.
 Based primarily on $^{12}$CO position-velocity (PV) diagrams, they identify two velocity components in the northern half of the ISF (see their Figure~8 and \S~4.4) with estimated mean spatial separations of $\sim 1.3$~pc and angular velocities (assuming circular rotation) of $\sim 1.4$~Myr$^{-1}$.
 On smaller scales, they also present \nhp ``bumps and wiggles'' (see their Figure~4) that appear consistent with torsional-type structures with short timescales.
 While the relation between the larger $^{12}$CO and smaller scale \nhp velocity features in Orion~A is not presently understood, they both present the appearance of rotational structures.
 The features that we characterize here in L1482, in contrast, are found in a lower density filament (see Figure~\ref{fig:enclosed-line-mass}), are closer to the central axis of the filament (the \nh ridgeline) than the $^{12}$CO Orion velocity feature, and may present different inner-filament timescales.

 In terms of the magnetic field as probed by linear polarization, we can compare L1482, Orion, and G035.
 In G035 the projected magnetic field orientation presented by \citet[][]{liu18} in the central portion ``M'' (high density) is perpendicular to the filament.
 The north and south portions (lower density) show a magnetic field almost parallel to the filament.
 This trend has been studied in multiple systems, including L1482 and the Orion~A Integral Shaped Filament (ISF) region, containing the ONC.
 In Figure~\ref{fig:planck} we show the Planck polarization data \citep[][]{planck13}, which exhibits a projected field orientation that is preferentially perpendicular to the main filament axis \citep[e.g.,][]{soler19,planck16,li15,tahani2018}.
-This geometry may be consistent with a helical 3D magnetic field morphology.
+The magnetic field morphology can be interpreted in 3D as either helical or bow-like \citep[e.g.,][]{inoue2018,li_klein2019,tahani2018,tahani2019, gomez18}.
 Moreover, close inspection of Figure~\ref{fig:aligned_tracers} reveals that the northern portion of L1482-South has more prominent blue-shifted velocities, while the southern portion has more prominent red-shifted velocities, a signature that may be consistent with a helical velocity field in a filament with a 3D morphology similar to a corkscrew.
-One key question here is if the filament rotational motions may be linked to the 3D structure of the magnetic field in these systems.
-The combination of rotational motion about the long axis and a helical-like magnetic field morphology may be the most natural explanation that accounts for the combination of the observed gas radial velocities, the linear polarization patterns, and the overall ``zig-zag'' morphology of the filament.
-As discussed above, we suggest that future modeling of molecular line emission under various assumptions for the 3D density, velocity, and magnetic field properties would shed light on the structures we observe \citep[e.g.,][]{reissl18a, reissl18b} and potentially yield constraints on the pitch-angle of the magnetic field in this system.
+One key question here is if the filament rotational motions may be linked to the 3D structure of the magnetic field in these systems, as seen for example in L1641 \citep[][]{uchida91}.
+The combination of rotational motion about the long axis and a helical, or possibly bow--like (but see below), magnetic field morphology may be the most natural explanation that accounts for the combination of the observed gas radial velocities, the linear polarization patterns, and the overall ``zig-zag'' morphology of the filament.
+As discussed above, we suggest that future modeling of molecular line emission under various assumptions for the 3D density, velocity, and magnetic field properties would shed light on the structures we observe \citep[e.g.,][]{reissl18a,reissl18b} and potentially yield constraints on the pitch-angle of the magnetic field in this system.